-If you are a gallery, birth-related organisation or journalist interested in discussing interview, prints or images for online use, please email firstname.lastname@example.org
+The series is in progress over 2017-2020.
+Join the newsletter for developments.
+Current speaking engagements on the Lectures page.
+If you are a gallery, organisation or journalist interested in an interview, prints or images for online use, please email firstname.lastname@example.org

 About the Artist

 Natalie Lennard (b.
 1986) is a fine-art and commercial photographer whose work has been exhibited in the Saatchi Gallery, Houses of Parliament and Waldermarsudde Museum Sweden, and regularly featured in international media including BBC World, NY Arts, and El Pais.
 Originating as artist alter ego 'Miss Aniela' whilst still a student in 2006, her work of 12 years has fused classical with modern, and fashion with fine art, to create an intricate balance of contemporary creativity.
 'Birth Undisturbed' is her first major project to focus on a biosocial topic, with video documentary accompaniment.
 Full CV at www.missaniela.com